-Max Bronski

-URS DER BERSERKER

-(Urs the Berserk)

-Crime novel 248 pages, paperback € (D) 18,00 Published in March 2023
+Max Bronski URS DER BERSERKER (Urs the Berserk) Crime novel 248 pages, paperback published in March 2023

 "Why didn't you shoot him on top of the mountain when he lay helpless on the ground in front of you?
 I still ask myself that today."